-Bookings are now open for the Lincolnshire PE, School Sport and Physical Activity Conference on Friday 29th March 2019 at Bishop Grosseteste University.
+The Lincolnshire PE, School Sport and Physical Activity Conference will take place on Friday 27th March 2020 at Bishop Grosseteste University.

-The two workshops he will be delivering for us are:
+The two workshops he delivered for us were:

 Early Years and Primary

 The incredible truth about how exercise can transform children